Information Commissioner's Office: John Edwards

+Edwards' resignation

+On 26 February 2026, Edwards stepped aside from his duties at the ICO while an independent investigation into unspecified HR matters was undertaken.
+On 10 June 2026, the ICO announced that the investigation has concluded, finding that there "is a case to answer".
+The matter now sits with the Department of Science, Innovation and Technology for consideration.
+During Edwards' absence, the ICO has been led by Paul Arnold (chief executive) and the wider executive team.
+At the conclusion of the investigation, Edwards has been deemed "temporarily unable to act in fulfilling his responsibilities", triggering a formal temporary transfer of responsibilities to Paul Arnold.
+On 19 June 2026, Edwards announced that he had resigned, acknowledging that his position had become untenable, and accepting that there had been occasions where he "exercised poor judgement and made attempts at humour that were inappropriate and caused offence".

+Liz Kendall, UK Secretary of State for Science, Innovation and Technology, subsequently announced an independent review into the culture, accountability and governance of the ICO, and her intention to appoint a majority-women board of non-executive directors.

 Elizabeth Denham

-Since Elizabeth Denham was appointed Britain's Information Commissioner in 2016, the ICO has undertaken high-profile investigations into Equifax, Yahoo, Talk Talk, Uber, and Facebook; issuing the maximum fine under the Data Protection Act 1998 of £500,000 to Facebook, for breaches of data protection law.
-Denham has also overseen the conclusion of the ICO's investigation into charities' fundraising activities and a series of fines for companies behind nuisance marketing.
+After Elizabeth Denham was appointed Britain's Information Commissioner in 2016, the ICO undertook high-profile investigations into Equifax, Yahoo, Talk Talk, Uber, and Facebook; issuing the maximum fine under the Data Protection Act 1998 of £500,000 to Facebook, for breaches of data protection law.
+Denham also oversaw the conclusion of the ICO's investigation into charities' fundraising activities and a series of fines for companies behind nuisance marketing.

-Elizabeth Denham welcomed the introduction of the General Data Protection Regulation (GDPR) that came into effect in May 2018, as well as the Data Protection Act 2018.
+Denham welcomed the introduction of the General Data Protection Regulation (GDPR) that came into effect in May 2018, as well as the Data Protection Act 2018.

-In October 2018 she was elected chair of the International Conference of Data Protection and Privacy Commissioners (ICDPPC), the leading global forum of data protection and privacy authorities, encompassing more than 120 members across all continents that works throughout the year on global data protection policy issues.

 Christopher Graham

-During his time as Information Commissioner, Christopher Graham was noted for gaining new powers to issue monetary penalties to those who breach the Data Protection Act 1998.
-He has also welcomed new powers to issue monetary penalties under the Privacy and Electronic Communications Regulations, as well as raising concerns over harm and distress caused by nuisance call to the public.
-Christopher Graham succeeded Richard Thomas in 2009.
+During his time as IC, Graham gained new powers: to issue monetary penalties for breaching the Data Protection Act 1998; to issue monetary penalties under the Privacy and Electronic Communications Regulations.
+He raised concerns over harm and distress caused by nuisance calls.
+Graham succeeded Richard Thomas in 2009.

 Richard Thomas

-During Richard Thomas' tenure as Commissioner, the ICO was particularly noted for raising serious concerns over the Government's proposed British national identity card and database, as well as other similar databases such as the Citizen Information Project, Universal Child Database, and the NHS National Programme for IT, stating that the country is in danger of sleepwalking into a surveillance society, drawing attention to the misuse of such information by the former states of the Eastern bloc and Francisco Franco's Spain.
+During Richard Thomas' tenure as Commissioner, the ICO was particularly noted for raising serious concerns over the Government's proposed British national identity card and database, as well as other similar databases such as the Citizen Information Project, Universal Child Database, and the NHS National Programme for IT, stating that the country was in danger of sleepwalking into a surveillance society, drawing attention to the misuse of such information by the former states of the Eastern bloc and Francisco Franco's Spain.